mica-1999/Project556/README.md

 ## Overview

 This project reads emails from a Gmail account and saves them to a file called `reademails.txt`.
 It uses the Gmail API to access the emails and formats the content for easy reading and processing by AI.
+Additionally, it includes a script to resend `.eml` files as separate emails to the Gmail account for processing.

 ## Setup